ThePHPF/talks/ipc-munich-2022/README.md

 - Within first month we had this, then that

 ## The Present

+_Here we'll prepare a report similar to OWD's https://github.com/openwebdocs/project/tree/main/impact-report-2021_ _And the section will be based on it._

 - Started in April
 - Faces
 - They worked on these things